How to Make Green Bean Puree for Baby

 According to the American Academy of Pediatrics, most babies are ready to start solids around 6 months of age, when they can sit up with minimal support and show interest in foods.

-Most parents introduce green bean puree between 4 to 6 months, depending on their pediatrician’s advice.
+Most parents introduce green bean puree between 4 and 6 months, depending on their pediatrician’s advice.
 Every baby is different, so readiness cues matter more than age.
 Signs your baby may be ready for puree foods include:

 • Sitting upright with support